pmarquesmota/laravel-tutorial/tutorial.md

 This time, instead of capturing the parameter in the route, it is accessed by the controller using the input method of the parameter `Request` class.
 Then the `find()` method of the Eloquent database access retrieve the id row in the database.
 Finally, the show view is returned with the database row and a title.

-The show view displays all the fields of the database row :
+The show view in `resources/views/show.blade.php` displays all the fields of the database row :

 ```html
 @include('header')